 Action 1.7.
-Explore programs that promote homeownership opportunities such as working with ARCH to evaluate changes to the existing ARCH Down Payment Assistance Program.
+Explore programs that support promote homeownership opportunities, such as a Down Payment Assistance Program.

-The ARCH Down Payment Assistance Loan Program has given qualified borrowers down payment and closing cost assistance through a revolving loan fund since 2005 (an estimated 65 homebuyers received this assistance).
-This down-payment assistance program is not restricted to first-time homebuyers and the maximum assistance is capped at \$30,000 with a maximum home purchase price of \$413,000.
-The program works in combination with the Washington State Housing Finance Commission Home Advantage first mortgage loan program.
-Since 2017, the program has seen little activity, and ARCH is working to reallocate most of the funds in the program.
-While the program may no longer be effective on its own, there are still opportunities to pair this with other strategies aimed at creating long-term affordable homes.
+Description: The ARCH Down Payment Assistance Loan Program has given qualified borrowers down payment and closing cost assistance through a revolving loan fund since 2005 (an estimated 65 homebuyers received this assistance).
+This down-payment assistance program is not restricted to first-time homebuyers and the maximum assistance is capped at \$30,000 with a max home purchase price of \$413,000.
+This program has ended but when in operation it worked in combination with the Washington State Housing Finance Commission Home Advantage first mortgage loan program.

-In partnership with ARCH, changes to the down payment assistance program for low-income and first-time homebuyers should be evaluated and compared with best practice research.
+In partnership with ARCH, changes to the down payment assistance program for low-income and first-time homebuyers should be evaluated.
+Similar programs in the region should be researched and assessed for feasibility and used to develop a set of recommendations.
 The intent of this action is to provide more homeownership opportunities in Redmond.
-ARCH is looking at whether the program could be paired with the creation of more resale-restricted homes to help justify the public investment.

 Median home sale prices in Redmond have escalated over the past twenty years, skyrocketing to \$823,300 in 2019; consequently, the expensive market makes it difficult to design a homebuyer assistance program that could both be sustainably maintained and of help to many households.
 The benefit this program brings to homebuyers and the number of homebuyers relative to the cost of public subsidy required should be compared.